 If you know that you will need a lot of something, then buying bulk is usually cheaper per item and saves on potential delivery costs.
 If you aren’t sure it’s the correct product, you can always ask for a sample to check it will work for you.
-Always double check that the price for a bulk order is cheaper than buying several smaller orders – sometimes price catalogues miss that their ‘deals’ aren’t really deals at all – and you can always ask for a quote to try and get a discount on bulk orders.
+Always double check that the price for a bulk order is cheaper than buying several smaller orders – sometimes catalog ‘deals’ aren’t really deals at all – and you can always ask for a quote to try and get a discount on bulk orders.

 Steve Roome, CEO, Hello Bio:

 “Our advice would be to always get quotes from several different suppliers, along with a product specification for each quote, to make sure that your quotes are comparable.
 You need to make sure that you are not compromising quality if you opt for the cheapest quote, so double check things like purity, or formulation, to make sure it is what you need.
 Once you have a quote that you like, just take a little time to evaluate the supplier too (if they are a new one).
 Product publications, colleague recommendations and product reviews should all reassure you that by cutting costs, you are not cutting corners.”

 “Something that I do when it comes to single-use plastic ware is to work with your sales representatives.
 Sometimes there are sales where if you buy 1 case you get another half off, or buy 4 get one free.
 If there are things you KNOW you go through constantly, buy in bulk.”